 - 1 Tablespoon Fresh Thyme

 - 1 Large Egg (Use cream 1 Cup/240ml instead of Egg and Milk)

 - 250 grams Breadcrumbs Plain approx 2 Cups

 Combine all the ingredients for the patty in a big bowl.

 Set up your breading station like the following…..
 Place them one after the other starting with1/4 sheet pan/plate spread with 1 Cup All-Purpose Flour, then1 Bowl with Cream or Egg mixture and finally the1/4 sheet pan/plate spread with Bread Crumbs like in an assembly line

 Scoop a handful of the quinoa mixture and shape it into round flattened balls.

 Dredge/coat the patties first in the flour.

-Dip in Cream/beaten Egg, and then roll in bread crumbs.
+Then roll in bread crumbs.
 You will be able to shape it perfectly at this stage.